dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 There may not be a IANA registered media type for the file format containing the analysis data.
 Even if a media type is defined, it is often useful to keep a record of the vendor that produced the software that produced the analysis.
-Different implementations perform differently and knowing the implementation can be useful in interpreting the analyasis.
+Different implementations perform differently and knowing the implementation can be useful in interpreting the analysis.
 For this reason, the vendor or product name is provided in the vendor parameter.

 * vendor: "String"